 Where Travel-Wise Is Heading

 While it may be difficult to replace the human element in booking everything, as noted above, today, there are very few international booking services outside of hotels and flights.
-This still drives a lot of knowledge down to local agencies and experts who live in these places.
+This still drives a lot of knowledge down to local agencies and experts living there.
 They may or may not have websites and be hard to discover.
 As our community grows, this is something we want Travel-Wise to spearhead.
-Our users should be able to make their travel plans and have the options readily at hand with the cheapest and most desirable packages presented quickly and accurately.
+Our users should be able to make their travel plans and have the options readily available, with the cheapest and most desirable packages presented quickly and accurately.